 The scale of planned investment will challenge utilities to deliver faster, more effectively, and with greater transparency than ever before.
 The focus is shifting from announcing big spending plans to proving real outcomes by driving reliability, capacity, and customer value.

-ScottMadden can help utilities build discipline and visibility to deploy unprecedented capital portfolios while ensuring every dollar invested advances system reliability, resilience, and performance.
+ScottMadden can help utilities build the discipline and visibility to execute utility capital plans at unprecedented scale while ensuring every dollar invested advances system reliability, resilience, and performance.

 Interested in more detail?

-The full table includes additional utilities such as Ameren, Consolidated Edison, Xcel, Entergy, DTE Energy, PSEG, TVA, and others.
+The full table includes additional utilities, such as Ameren, Consolidated Edison, Xcel, Entergy, DTE Energy, PSEG, and TVA.

 To access the repository, please complete the brief form at the link below with your name and contact information.